 I'm interested in supervising research projects that fall within my research interests outlined above, or that pertain to the fields of cross-linguistic and/or corpus-assisted discourse or translation studies, or contrastive linguistics, especially involving German, English, Spanish and Catalan, or interdisciplinary projects that touch on any of those areas.

 My approach to supervision is based on an open and friendly relationship on an equal footing.
 My philosophy is that my students work with me, not for me, and that it is my duty to help them establish themselves as independent researchers in the academic world.
 I don't impose topics on my students, but welcome and encourage self-determined exploration of their research interests.
-They are expected to send written work to me regularly during term time, to be discussed in personal meetings every two or three weeks.
-I don't generally do remote supervision or feedback by email.
-My students are encouraged to write and submit one or two articles during thesis writing.
-Potential applicants are invited to contact any of my students to get their opinion.
+With respect to the above quote, I'm not interested in people who just look for a methodological handle to turn, but in people who want to design and question the machine.

 Completed PhD theses

-- Metaphorical representations of obesity in Chinese media (2010-2022) (Xiang Huang)
+Metaphorical representations of obesity in Chinese media (2010-2022) (Xiang Huang, 2023)

 PhD theses in progress